 He was sent to Europe in December 1944 with the 1159th Engineer Combat Group's 276th Engineer Combat Battalion.
 "Let me tell you," Spahn said, "that was a tough bunch of guys.
 We had people that were let out of prison to go into the service.
 So those were the people I went overseas with, and they were tough and rough and I had to fit that mold."

-Spahn soon found himself in the Battle of the Bulge.
-"We were surrounded in the Hertgen Forrest and had to fight our way out of there.
+Spahn soon found himself in the heat of battle.
+"We were surrounded in the Hurtgen Forrest and had to fight our way out of there.
 Our feet were frozen when we went to sleep and they were frozen when we woke up.
 We didn't have a bath or change of clothes for weeks."

 After Germany’s surrender in May 1945, First Lieutenant Spahn pitched for the 115th Engineers Group at their base at the University of Heidelberg.
 In a four-game stretch, he allowed only one run and nine hits while striking out 73 batters.